-Unit No. Weeks Course Learning Outcomes Teaching and Learning Activity Assessment Tasks 110.
-Learning Activity 1.
-4 Conceptual Knowledge Lectures and Assignments demonstrations and things to do 2.
-4 Theoretical disciplinary knowledge Lectures and demonstrations and things to do Assignments, Research Project [field] 3.
-4 Methodological and analytical knowledge Lectures and demonstrations and things to do Assignments, Research Project [field] Presentation of research & submission of reports Students should be able to extend the classroom knowledge to their own linguistic and speech communities and produce sociolinguistic analysis of select aspects of their languages.
+Unit Weeks Course Learning Outcomes Teaching and Assessment Tasks

+No. Learning Activity

+1. 4 Conceptual Knowledge Lectures and Assignments

+demonstrations and

+things to do

+2. 4 Theoretical disciplinary Lectures and Assignments,

+knowledge demonstrations and Research Project

+things to do [field]

+3. 4 Methodological and analytical Assignments,

+knowledge Research Project

+Lectures and [field]

+demonstrations and things to do Presentation of

+tillings to do research &

+submission of reports

+Students should be able to extend the classroom knowledge to their own

+linguistic and speech communities and produce sociolinguistic analysis of

+select aspects of their languages.